-There are many bombastic personalities like Jerry Jones or Mark Cuban that make following sports fun when games aren’t being played.
-This is the same for the UFC.
-Compared to the NFL or the NBA though, there may not be a single sport businessperson with as large a personality as that of Dana White, the president of the UFC.
+Bombastic personalities like Jerry Jones or Mark Cuban make following sports fun when games aren’t being played.
+The same is true for the UFC.
+There may not be a single sports businessperson with as large a personality as that of Dana White, the president of the UFC.

-Here are 6 things that you probably didn’t know about Dana White.
+Here are six things you probably didn’t know about Dana White.

 1. The mob chased Dana White out of Boston

-According to Dana White, he was training boxers when muscle from the infamous mobster, Whitey Bulger, approached him and demanded that he pay them $2,500 for doing business in their neighborhood.
-White didn’t have the money and after a final phone call from the henchmen, White realized that his life was in danger and that he had to leave town.
+According to Dana White, he was training boxers when muscle from an infamous mobster, Whitey Bulger, approached him and demanded that he pay them $2,500 for doing business in their neighborhood.
+White didn’t have the money, and after a final phone call from the henchmen, he realized that his life was in danger and he had to leave town.

-White booked the next flight to Las Vegas and from there, he’d eventually become the president of the UFC and turn MMA into a world-renowned sport.
+White booked the next flight to Las Vegas, and from there, he’d eventually become the president of UFC and turn MMA into a world-renowned sport.

-Although many athletes and team owners don’t like Donald Trump, White is one who does.
-In fact, White spoke at the 2016 Republican National Convention and gave a speech that praised and endorsed Trump, largely because of how Trump helped him in the early days of the UFC.
+Although many athletes and team owners don’t like Donald Trump, White does.
+In fact, he spoke at the 2016 Republican National Convention and gave a speech that praised and endorsed Trump, largely because of how Trump helped him in the early days of UFC.

-Back then, many people were against the idea of the UFC and they tried to get the sport banned in some states.
-Trump was an early supporter of the UFC though, so White calls him a friend due to that.
+Back then, many people were against the idea of UFC and tried to get the sport banned in some states.
+Trump was an early supporter, though, so White calls him a friend.